 As you know, hubby is an ole school gamer.
 He loves arcades!
 Our final stop was the family entertainment area.
 We hit the newly refurbished arcade which has mix of the latest video games and traditional games.
 Although we didn’t try the Ten Pin Bowling, I was impressed by the space and set up.
 It cost £3.00 per person.
 ‘Fantasy Island is the first company outside of the US to have Projection Mapping VIP Lane Technology.’
 VIP lane cost £6 per lane usually but at the time of our visit were available at £3.00.

 At Fantasy Island there’s fun indoors and out.
 Guests with disabilities are advised to contact the Guest Services and Sales Manager.

 If like us you live far from Lincolnshire you may ask ‘why should I travel so far for a theme park?’
 Well, Lincolnshire is ideal for a mini break, especially if you fancy outdoor fun.
 There are caravan parks around Skegness and cottages in Lincoln.
 If you are not into extreme rides, you can visit Fantasy Island without going on the rides.
 The Market Restaurants, Pyramid & Cafes are free entry and the beach is very close by.
 During the colder months the fun goes on.
 In October there will be extra Halloween themed attractions such as: Halloween Scare fest, themed fireworks, Halloween Mystical Mountain, Pumpkin carvings from 21st October to 5th November.
-If you visit be sure to send your feedback.
-Of course to see what else we got to to pop over to our Instagram and Facebook pages

 We were given four ride-all-day Discovery wristbands to visit Fantasy Island for the purpose of this review.